mootools/mootools-more/Docs/Interface/Spinner.md

 ### Notes

-* When you execute *Request.HTML.send* the [Spinner][] class will automatically overlay the area on the page that's going to get updated with the new content and when this area is updated the [Spinner][] hides itself.
+* When you execute *Request.send* the [Spinner][] class will automatically overlay the area on the page that's going to get updated with the new content and when this area is updated the [Spinner][] hides itself.

 Native: Element {#Element}